Hello, I'm Brian!Film and Video Editor + Digital Media and Production Alchemist + Technologist

 Starting my production career in high school and sharpening those skills during my time at Bellevue College, my focus expanded into other areas when I attended Washington State University.
 During my time at WSU, I became involved with Cable 8 Productions.
 Working with the students there, I not only wore my editing and writing hats, but my talents grew in other areas including: photographer, project management, project coordination (and equipment setup) for PSAs, commercials, short films, live events and video promotion materials.
 If anything, my time at WSU gave me a more rounded tool belt.

 Currently, I live and work in the greater Portland area for KPTV/KPDX as the Digital Media Alchemist for the station.
-In my “spare” time, I am getting my Masters in Information Security from CityU in Seattle and work on freelance video projects for a variety of clients including the original 2011 – 2013 run of The Legend of Zelda: Symphony of the Goddesses and currently Pokémon: Symphonic Evolutions!
+Keeping busy In my “spare” time includes receiving a Masters in Information Security from CityU in Seattle and working on freelance video projects for a variety of clients including the original 2011 – 2013 run of The Legend of Zelda: Symphony of the Goddesses and the entire run of Pokémon: Symphonic Evolutions!

 Thanks so much for visiting!
 And by all means, shoot me an email: brian [at] briancosta.com and say hi! 🙂

 PS: If you’re wondering, Feri Gonzalez drew my avatar. 🙂